My complete wilderness equipment list - find out which items I own and use

 And I use them regularly because I am convinced of their effectiveness.

-Why you can find my list here?
+Why can you find my list here?

 I have tested a lot of equipment, but not every piece of equipment makes it into my backpack.
-Some items I have sold again or they are not worth mentioning.
+Some items I have sold again, or they are not worth mentioning.

 Not sure what to put on your equipment list?